 - They may ask for payment at once, and,

-- You’ll have to pay an additional 15 percent of the Medicare rate out-of-pocket, in addition to your existing copayment (some Medicare Supplement plans cover all of these costs).
+- You’ll have to pay up to an additional 15 percent of the Medicare rate out-of-pocket, in addition to your existing copayment (some Medicare Supplement plans cover all of these costs).

 Is It Typically Hard to Find a Medicare Doctor?

 You’re not tied to a specific doctor with Original Medicare, so you can switch providers at any time.